 What are Engine Sensors?

 A modern car’s Engine Management System consists of a wide range of electronic and electrical components.
 It comprises of engine sensors, relays, and actuators.
-They work together to provide the car’s Engine Control Unit with vital data parameters essential to govern various engine functions effectively.
-Generally speaking, Engine sensors are electro-mechanical devices which monitor various engine parameters.
-An engine uses different types of sensors which primarily consists of Thermo-couple, Resistance Temperature Detectors (RTDs), and Hall Effect sensors.
+They work together.
+They provide the car’s Engine Control Unit with vital data parameters essential to govern various engine functions effectively.
+Generally speaking, Engine sensors are the electro-mechanical devices which monitor various engine parameters.
+An engine uses different types of sensors.
+The are Thermo-couples, Resistance Temperature Detectors (RTDs), and Hall Effect sensors.

 Types of Engine Sensors:

-Thermo-couples use two different conductors that contact each other at one or more spots which produce a voltage.
+A thermocouple sensor is a temperature-measuring device.
+It converts temperature into the electric charge.
+Thermo-couples use two different conductors which contact each other at one or more spots.
+Thus, it produces voltage.
 It, in turn, sends the signal in the form of electric current to the ECU.
-A thermocouple sensor is a temperature-measuring device which converts temperature into an electrical charge.
-Thermo-couples are commonly used as temperature sensors for measurement and control of temperature such as in Engine Coolant Temperature Sensor.
+Thermo-couples are commonly used as temperature sensors.
+It measures and controls the temperature such as in the case of Engine Coolant Temperature.

-RTDs or Resistance temperature detectors measure the temperature by correlating the resistance of the RTD element with temperature.
-RTD element is made of pure metals such as platinum, nickel or copper.
+RTDs or Resistance Temperature Detectors also measure the temperature.
+However, they do so by correlating the resistance of the RTD element with temperature.
+RTD element is made of pure metals such as the platinum, nickel or copper.
 An air conditioning evaporator unit uses this type of probe sensor.

-A Hall Effect sensor comprises a transducer which varies its output voltage according to the magnetic field.
-Hall Effect sensors typically detect speed.
-They are used in positioning applications in automobiles use this type of sensor.
+A Hall-Effect sensor comprises a transducer which varies its output voltage according to the magnetic field.
+Typically, Hall-Effect sensors detect the speed or velocity.
+The positioning applications in automobiles use this type of sensor.
 So, they are used for detecting the Crankshaft speed or its position.

-Furthermore, engine sensors provide the Engine Management System with vital data parameters in real time.
+Furthermore, the engine sensors provide the Engine Management System with vital data parameters in real-time.
 These engine sensors continuously monitor the engine parameters.
 They also provide the ECU with changes that occur in the data from time to time.
 Based on these inputs, the ECU re-calculates the correct air-fuel ratio and ignition timing.
-It also calculates and supplies the correct amount of fuel required by the engine under various load conditions.
+It also calculates and supplies the correct amount of fuel to the engine under various load conditions.

-A modern-day car includes the following engine sensors:
+A modern-day car has the following Engine Sensors:

 Name of the Sensor